-Accra, Ghana — This program aims to prepare students as competent social work practitioners in both domestic and international arenas of social welfare, by engaging Ghanaian counterparts in local villages, five days of volunteer experiences, and offering numerous cultural excursions.
+ACCRA, GHANA - This program aims to prepare students for competent social work practitioners in both domestic and international arenas of social welfare, by engaging Ghanaian counterparts in local villages, five days of volunteer experiences, and offering numerous cultural excursions.
 These components will enhance students’ understanding of civic and global responsibility through a new cultural lens.
-Although students will spend the majority of this experience in Accra, the capital of Ghana, they will also spend time in Kumasi and Cape Coast for further education and cultural experiences.
+Although students will spend the majority of this experience in Accra, the capital of Ghana, they will also spend time in Kumasi and Cape coast for further education and cultural experiences.

 Students will stay in university housing in Accra and Cape Coast in double or triple occupancy rooms.

 2020 PROGRAM COSTS:

 - All ground transportation